Stairway to the Stars

 Squeezing up Stairway to the Stars in Breitwangfluh

-John Thornthon (Go Vertical Athlet)
+John Thornton (Go Vertical Athlet)

 Nestled within the serene beauty of the Swiss Alps, the mixed climbing route known as “Stairway